COVID-19 Emergency Assistance

 There is no action needed by the recipient of these programs at this time.

 If your child or a child in your custody is receiving free or reduced lunch assistance you will be receiving assistance from the state.
-Please see the flyer regarding the Pandemic EBT program and the FAQ.
+Please see the flyers regarding the Pandemic EBT program use of your P-EBT Card , Use your Funds and the FAQ.

 SNAP, Cash and Medicaid Workers are working remotely